adamggibbs/path_analysis_soln/notes.md

 - x_trk and y_path have the same amplitude
 - y_trk and x_path have the same min and max values even though y_trk has the shifts described above

+- seems like the robot might be getting held up when circles get completed, little kickbacks
+- for each loop, the robot reaches corresponding points at the same time as the specified path.
+Suggests issue is in coordinate translation and not mechanics